wackerow/loafwallet-ios/README.md

 ### Completely decentralized

 Unlike other iOS Litecoin wallets, **Litewallet** is a standalone Litecoin client.
 It connects directly to the Litecoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
-Even if LoafWallet is removed from the App Store, the app will continue to function, allowing users to access their money at any time.
+Even if **Litewallet** is removed from the App Store, the app will continue to function, allowing users to access their money at any time.

 ### Cutting-edge security